pwillard/Journeyman/manuscript/Section 2.md

 : Voltage is a way of using numbers to describe an *electric' field.
 Notice that I did not say 'magnetic' field.
 When ever a negative charge is able to attract a positive charge there is voltage.
 Voltage is the measurement of a potential differnce between the 2 points involved.

 If you think of it from a 'potential' point of view, imagine that voltage is a ladder with many rungs.
-1 volt is closer to the ground than 2 volts and so on. *This analogy also helps to understand the concept of "ground" in a circuit.*  Ground is a *known* point of reference.
+1 Volt is closer to the ground than 2 Volts and so on. *This analogy also helps to understand the concept of "ground" in a circuit.*  Ground is a *known* point of reference.
 Negative voltages are merely values that below ground with respect to *other* measured values elsewhere.

 The possibility of the 'electric field' being able to leap across distances between negative charges and positive charges without the aid of a conductor is normally very weak.
 But this is exactly what lightning and static electricity are.
 When the electric field potential (voltage) between the negative charge and the positive charge are high enough, we can see a spark across a small air gap such as with an automobile spark plug or with lightning when related to weather conditions.